Kitware/CMake/Help/manual/cmake-file-api.7.rst

       that added this include directory is available.
 The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+  ``frameworks``
+    Optional member that is present when, on Apple platforms, there are frameworks.
+The value is a JSON array with an entry for each directory.
+    Each entry is a JSON object with members:

+    ``path``
+      A string specifying the path to the framework directory, represented with forward slashes.

+    ``isSystem``
+      Optional member that is present with boolean value ``true`` if the framework is marked as a system one.

+    ``backtrace``
+      Optional member that is present when a CMake language backtrace to the :command:`target_link_libraries` or other command invocation
+      that added this framework is available.
+The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+    This field was added in codemodel version 2.6.

   ``precompileHeaders``
     Optional member that is present when :command:`target_precompile_headers`